lukasp2/prolog/README.md

-How to run the prolog program: run prolog. change the working directory by entering this into the console window: working_directory(_, 'C:/path/to/files') .
+How to run the prolog program: run prolog. change the working directory by entering into the Prolog console window: working_directory(_, 'C:/path/to/files') .

 now consult the files by executing these commands: